 3. 21 years for large lorries and buses

 Leaflet D100 gives further information.
-Leaflet INF38 explains the current rules affecting foreign driving licence holders who visit or come to live in Great Britain.
+Leaflet INF38 explains the current rules affecting foreign driving license holders who visit or come to live in Great Britain.
 You can obtain both leaflets at any Post Office branch or download them from the DVLA website.

 WHAT IF YOU HOLD A LICENCE ISSUED IN ANOTHER COUNTRY?

 Your license may be valid in Great Britain, depending on the country in which it was issued and whether you qualify as a new resident or a visitor.
 In most cases, ordinary license holders can drive in Great Britain either for a specified period or while their license remains valid.
 They are

 then usually able to exchange it for a Great Britain license.

 Vocational licenses – to drive lorries, for example – are subject to different regulations.
 Holders may be able to continue driving in Great Britain but may have to take a British driving test to obtain a Great Britain vocational license.